stackunderflow101/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 ### Hosts as routers

 Why we need the kernel parameter `net.ipv4.ip_forwarding=1`?
 It turns out that it's because the host machine should act like a router.
 Remember that routers are devices that accept traffic that does not go directly to itself.
-The host is accepting traffic from 192.168.15.2 destining 8.8.8.8, but its own IP address is 172.16.94.12, neither the source address nor the destination address.
-The difference between the host and a regular router is that instead of routing traffic for physical machines, the host routes traffic for network namespaces running on themselves.
+The host is accepting traffic from 192.168.15.2 destining 8.8.8.8, but its own IP address is 172.16.94.12, neither the source address nor the destination address, hence it acts like a router.
+The difference between the host and a regular router is that instead of routing traffic for physical machines, the host routes traffic for network namespaces running on itself.

 `net.ipv4.ip_forward` is the parameter controlling whether the host could act like a router.
 To set the parameter, use the following command